+No stock options were granted during the year ended December 31, 2023.
 There were 1 stock options granted during the year ended December 31, 2022 as replacement equity awards for vested stock options held by EVRYTHNG employees.
-No stock options were granted during the year ended December 31, 2021.

-Restricted Stock
+Restricted Stock Awards

-The fair value of restricted stock awards that vest upon meeting a service condition is based on the fair market value of the Company's common stock on the date of the grant (measurement date) and is recognized on a straight-line basis over the service period of the award, which is generally three to four years for employee grants and one to three years for director grants.
+The fair value of restricted stock awards ("RSA") that vest upon meeting a service condition is based on the fair market value of the Company's common stock on the date of the grant (measurement date) and is recognized on a straight-line basis over the service period of the award, which is generally three to four years for employee grants and one to three years for director grants.